x

 Additionally, there is a phenomenon called “hangxiety,” or “hangover anxiety”, which describes increased feelings of anxiety during a hangover.
 Hangxiety affects roughly 12% of people and can be very difficult to deal with, especially if you were drinking to overcome anxiety in the first place.

-2. Using alcohol to combat anxiety creates a high risk of developing Alcohol Use Disorder (AUD).
+2. Using alcohol to combat anxiety creates a high risk of developing Alcohol Use Disorder (AUD)

 Research has shown that alcohol and anxiety together can become a vicious self-perpetuating cycle that is very hard to beat.
 In fact, anxiety and other mental health diagnoses, like depression or childhood trauma, increase the risk of developing AUD.
-Anxiety, therefore, acts as a vulnerability to the development of an alcohol use dependency.
+Anxiety, therefore, acts as a vulnerability to the development of an alcohol addiction.
 Because anxiety sufferers are more vulnerable, they require more active and persistent resistance to alcohol use than people who do not have an anxiety disorder or another related mental health disorder.

 A man talks to other adults with alcohol, opioid, and other substance use disorders